 We thank John Barrios, Aytekin Ertan, Henry Eyring, Anil Kashyap, Anya Kleymenova, Randy Kroszner, David Lucca (discussant), Daniel Paravisini, Raghu Rajan, Thomas Rauter, Stephen Ryan, Amit Seru (discussant), Andrei Shleifer, Tobias Troger (discussant), and workshop participants at the AFA, Chicago Booth, Duke, ETH-NYU-SAFE Law & Banking/Finance Conference, FDIC, IESE, Imperial College, LSE, NBER Corporate Finance meetings, NYU, Rice, Vanderbilt, University of Texas at Dallas, and University of Washington for their helpful comments and suggestions.
 We also thank Hester Peirce for generously sharing qualitative assessments about the regulatory transition collected from a survey of community bank managers, and Tom Kim, Igor Kuznetsov, Maximillian Muhn, Fabian Nagel, Thomas Rauter and Steven Vanhaverbeke for their excellent research assistance.
+This paper benefited from a fellow visit of Christian Leuz at the Center for Advanced Studies on the Foundations of Law and Finance funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) - project FOR 2774.
 Joao Granja gratefully acknowledges support by the William Ladany Faculty Research Fund at the University of Chicago Booth School of Business.

-\bigcirc João Granja and Christian Leuz 2020.
+\bigcirc João Granja and Christian Leuz 2022.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including \bigcirc notice, is given to the source.